Anubhob435/ipl_predictor/README.md

 In `ollama-llm/llm_explainer.py`, we generate prompts like:

 ```
-"Based on recent match stats, CSK has won 3 out of 5 matches.
-How likely are they to win against MI at Wankhede?"
+Based on recent match stats, CSK has won 3 out of 5 matches.
+How likely are they to win against MI at Wankhede?
 ```

-The LLM responds with natural language explanations based on statistical cues.
+> The LLM responds with natural language explanations based on statistical cues.

 ---

 ## 📊 Dashboard (Django)

-Features:
+Features include:

-* View recent predictions
+- View recent predictions
-* Explore visual graphs for player trends
+- Explore visual graphs for player trends
-* Admin interface to upload datasets and manage models
+- Admin interface to upload datasets and manage models

 ---